Cody Johnson & Friends

 - Pinnacle Bank Arena Innovative Pain & Spine Ticket Office (No sales at the PBA Ticket Office DAY OF ON SALE)

 TICKET DELIVERY: Pinewood Bowl Theater tickets for Cody Johnson purchased online will be postal mail and will call.
 Tickets can be purchased at the Pinnacle Bank Arena Innovative Pain & Spine Ticket Office the next business day after the public on sale.
 Tickets purchased at the Pinnacle Bank Arena Innovative Pain & Spine Ticket Office will receive a printed physical ticket.
-Tickets can be purchased on event day at Pinewood Bowl Theater beginning three hours before doors open, subject to availability.
+Tickets can be purchased on event day at Pinewood Bowl Theater beginning one hour before doors open, subject to availability.
 Need help with an existing Ticketmaster order, please call Ticketmaster Fan Support Line at 1.800.653.8000 (Live Person Monday – Friday 9am – 9pm.
 Saturday 9am – 8pm local.
 Sunday 9am – 6pm.)BUY TICKETS